 To use this intrinsic, your source file must contain #include <arm\compat.h>.
-This is only available for AArch32.
+This is only available for targets in AArch32 state.

 Typically, this intrinsic disables IRQ interrupts by setting the I-bit in the CPSR.
 However, for M-profile it sets the exception mask register (PRIMASK).